-Changes for the NHD text on page 20 (starting from Line 7)
+Changes the text on page 20 Line 7-36

-Delete Figure 14 and Keep figure 15.
-Also in figure 15, note in the caption that the Request exchange phase and measurement phases are optional.
+Delete Figure 14 and Keep updated figure 15.
+Also in Updated figure 15,

-Move the whole text for NHD to the end of section 6.9.8.1 (i.e. just before 6.9.8.2)
+Move the whole text to the end of section 6.9.8.1 (i.e. just before 6.9.8.2)

-For secure ranging with HRP UWB PHY, RFRAMES without PHR and payload may be used.
-These are called NHD (no header no data) frames.
-The time structure of the NHD secure ranging round shall be as shown in Figure 14 and Figure 15.
-In addition to the Ranging Control Phase and the Ranging Phase, NHD ranging structure may include optional Request exchange phase and/or a Measurement Report phase.
+For STS ranging with HRP UWB PHY, RFRAMES without PHR and payload may be used.
+These are STS Mode 3 (SM3) frames (see section16.2).
+The round structure of SM3 ranging is shown in Figure 14.
+In addition to the Ranging Control Phase and the Ranging Phase.
 The controller may request certain information (e.g. AOA, reply time, or round trip time measurements) from the controlees participating in the ranging exchange.
-This request from the controller may be carried through out of band mechanism.
-Additionally, the controller may send its request in-band as part of the RCM, e.g., NHD Ranging Request Angle-of-Arrvial IE, NHD Ranging Request Reply Time IE or NHD Ranging Request Round-Trip Measurement IE defined in Section 7.4.4, or in a separate message in the optional Request Exchange phase as shown in Figure 14.
+The controller may send its request in-band as part of the RCM, e.g., SM3 Ranging Request Angle-of-Arrival IE, SM3 Ranging Request Reply Time IE or SM3 Ranging Request Round-Trip Measurement IE defined in Section 7.4.4 or through an out of band mechanism.

 Controlees may send their requests though an out of band mechanism to desired ranging devices.
 Controller broadcasts requests of controlees via RCM.
-Or request IEs of controlees can be inserted in dedicated data frames/messages of the Request Exchange phase.

-Specifically, each requestor shall be scheduled to send request IEs in a dedicated data frame to one or more devices during the request exchange phase.
-Scheduling assignment can be realized by using the RS IE (Section 7.4.4.59).
-After successful exchange of requests, the NHD ranging phase starts.

-Figure 14 (Old 15)

-Scheduling assignment of the NHD devices in Request Exchange Phase, the Ranging Phase, and the Measurement Reporting Phase can be static (i.e. fixed) or dynamic via the RS IE (7.4.4.59).
+Scheduling assignment for the SM3 Ranging Phase and Measurement Reporting phase be static (i.e. fixed) or dynamic by using the RS IE (Section 7.4.4.59).

+Figure 14 (Updated) SM3 Ranging Round Structure

+[Please change NHD to SM3 in Figure 14]

-Note that since there is no PHR or PHY payload in the NHD RFRAME to distinguish the messages from different devices, NHD ranging message exchanges have to be scheduled ahead of time.
-Therefore, contention-based NHD ranging is not supported.
+Note that since there is no PHR or PHY payload in the SM3 RFRAME to distinguish the messages from different devices, SM3 ranging message exchanges have to be scheduled ahead of time.
+Therefore, contention-based SM3 ranging is not supported.
 This scheduling can be static (i.e. fixed) or dynamic via the RS IE (7.4.4.59).
-Note also that there can be NHD ranging use cases without requests and/or measurements, where the measurement report and/or request exchange phases in the time structure can be removed.
-For example, a device may estimate the AOA of another device using that device’s NHD RFRAME, without explicitly sending a request to the far-end device.
+Note also that there can be SM3 ranging use cases without requests and/or measurements, where the measurement report and/or request exchange phases in the time structure can be removed.
+For example, a device may estimate the AOA of another device using that device’s SM3 RFRAME, without explicitly sending a request to the far-end device.

-Moreover, in a ranging exchange that involves the use of NHD frames and other messages with payload (for example to exchange requests and/or to report measurements), the Frame Counter in the MAC header of messages with payload shall be incremented accordingly to account for the number of NHD frames.
+Moreover, in a ranging exchange that involves the use of SM3 frames and other messages with payload (for example to exchange requests and/or to report measurements), the Frame Counter in the MAC header of messages with payload shall be incremented accordingly to account for the number of SM3 frames.

+Page 36 line 12,13: replace “NHD” with “SM3”

+Page 37 Figure 29: replace “NHD” with “SM3” in Figure and caption

+Page 37 lines 5-19: replace “NHD” with “SM3”

+Page 38 Figure 30: replace “NHD” with “SM3” in Figure and caption

+Page 38 lines 7-15: replace “NHD” with “SM3”

+Page 47 Table 7-16: replace “NHD Ranging Request Angle-of- Arrival IE” with “ SM3 Ranging Request Angle-of- Arrival IE”

+Page 47 Table 7-16: replace “NHD Ranging Request Reply Time IE ” with “ SM3 Ranging Request Reply Time IE”

+Page 47 Table 7-16: replace “NHD Ranging Request Round-Trip Measurement IE” with “ SM3 Ranging Request Round-Trip Measurement IE”

+Page 60 lines 5,22: replace “NHD” with “SM3 ranging”

+Page 64 lines 15, 16, and 19: replace “NHD” with “SM3”

+Page 65 lines 1,3,18,20: replace “NHD secure” with “SM3”

+Page 65 lines 8-11,25-28: replace “NHD” with “SM3”

+Page 66 line 3: replace “NHD secure” with “SM3”

+Page 66 line 5: replace “NHD” with “SM3

+Page 52 Figure 41: Change figure as follows

+Replace “Ranging Mode” with 2 fields:

+Ranging Mode -2 bits.
+STS Mode – 2 bits

+Page 53 Table 7: Replace Table 7 with the following table